-The number of adults living with diabetes has almost quadrupled since 1980, and the World Health Organization (WHO) projects that diabetes will be the seventh-leading cause of death worldwide in 2030.
+The number of adults living with diabetes has almost quadrupled since 1980, and the World Health Organization (WHO)

 In the United States, more than 30 million people have diabetes.